 Our surveys are usually carried out by walking a set number of transects.
 EMEC Ecology uses the method which forms the basis of the UK's Butterfly Monitoring Scheme (BMS).
 This involves the surveyor counting the numbers of each species of butterfly seen 2.5m either side and 5m in front whilst walking at a steady pace along the transect in weather suitable for butterfly activity.
 This has been shown to be an accurate method of assessing change in butterfly distributions and population size over time.
 EMEC Ecology's dragonfly surveys follow the methodology developed and used by the British Dragonfly Society.

+EMEC Ecology invertebrate ecologists are experienced in carrying out butterfly, day-flying and night-flying moth and dragonfly surveys.
 Our clients currently range from individual landowners, farmers and small to medium sized businesses, up to large multi-national companies and government agencies, including Natural England.